fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 Controllers use a plugin interface that implements the controller lifecycle.
 The lifecycle is a simple state machine with transitions between two states which are "stopped" and "running".
 A controller has two computation units where one is real-time safe and the other is non real-time.

+The state machine uses non real-time operations to load and unload a controller.
+Loading controller is done by the `controller_manager` which initializes the controller plugin defined in a config yaml file and checks requisites, for example the existence of hardware resources.
+In the arm controller example, we need two joints named `arm_1_joint` and `arm_2_joint` and they must implement the `PositionJointInterface`.
+In case your robot doesn't have that interface with the resources, the controller you want to use cannot work with that robot.
+You can also check for things like the robot URDF description configuration or a controller specific configuration like ROS parameters scoped within the controller namespace.
+Finally in the load method you setup the ROS interfaces which define how your clients will talk to the controller.

+The steps to unload a controller are implemented in its destructor.